muratk3n/thirdwave/en/README.md

 ---

-But a company would think *why not twice that*?
-The last mov could have grossed 2 billion, which *Endgame* did, the work of a franchise that did not even exist a decade ago..
+A company would one look at that and think *why not twice that*?

+The last movie could have grossed 2 billion, which *Endgame* did, the work of a franchise that did not even exist a decade ago..
 Also DSW merc sales are abysmal, a sign that people are not excited about the Woke direction.

 Disney knows it too; word is K. Kennedy, the Disney exec behind the new direction is sidelined.